clearlinux/swupd-client/docs/swupd.1.rst

         Update to a specific version, also accepts 'latest' (default).

-    - `-m, --manifest`

-        Update to a specific version.
-This flag has been superseded.
-Please use -V instead.

     - `-s, --status`

         Do not perform an update, instead display whether an update is